Christian Cornelius Paus

 Christian Cornelius Paus (18 October 1800 – 8 April 1879) was a Norwegian lawyer, civil servant and politician.
-He was Governor of Bratsberg (now Telemark) and a Member of the Norwegian Parliament.
+From 1847 to 1874 he served as the top civil servant of Skien as city judge, magistrate, chief of police and city recorder.
+He also served three times as Governor of Bratsberg (now Telemark county) between 1862 and 1869 and three terms as a Member of the Norwegian Parliament between 1848 and 1861.
+He was the uncle of playwright Henrik Ibsen and the inspiration for the character of Peter Stockmann in the play An Enemy of the People.

 Background

-He was born at Skien in Telemark, Norway.
-He belonged to both the Norwegian patrician Paus and Plesner families.
+He was born at Skien in Bratsberg county, Norway, a member of the Paus family.
 He was the son of ship-owner Ole Paus and Johanne Plesner (in her first marriage married Ibsen), and was the uncle of playwright Henrik Ibsen.
 He was both the half-brother of Henrik Ibsen's father, Knud Ibsen, and the first cousin of Henrik Ibsen's mother, Marichen Altenburg.